Data Exports: Account Opening

 funding_statusString: current status of the funding.
 Possible values:

-• CANCELLED_OR_REFUNDED: the application was cancelled before an account has been created;
+• CANCELLED_OR_REFUNDED: the application was cancelled before an account was created

-• CREATED / INITIATED / PENDING: we're still waiting for funding to finish;
+• CREATED / INITIATED / PENDING: funding is still in progress

 COMPLETED